levan92/deep_sort_realtime/README.md

 Available now at `deep_sort_realtime/embedder/embedder_tf.py`, as alternative to (the default) pytorch embedder.
 Tested on Tensorflow 2.3.1.
 You need to make your own code change to use it.

 The tf MobilenetV2 weights (pretrained on imagenet) are not available in this github repo (unlike the torch one).
 Download from this [link](https://drive.google.com/file/d/1RBroAFc0tmfxgvrh7iXc2e1EK8TVzXkA/view?usp=sharing) or run [download script](./deep_sort_realtime/embedder/weights/download_tf_wts.sh).
 You may drop it into `deep_sort_realtime/embedder/weights/` before pip installing.

+### Background Masking

+If instance mask is given during `DeepSort.update_tracks` with no external appearance embeddings given, the mask will be used to mask out the background of the corresponding detection crop so that only foreground information goes into the embedder.
+This reduces background bias.

 ### Example